IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_base_node/README.md

 Installation instructions can be found at [ugv_ws](https://github.com/IntelligentRoboticsLab/ugv_ws).
 The other functionalities dedicated to Waveshare's UGV-Rover in the documention can be found in [ugv main](https://github.com/IntelligentRoboticsLab/ugv_ws/tree/ros2-humble-develop/src/ugv_main/).
 This package can have some other dependencies which should be build from source, which can be found at [ugv_else](https://github.com/waveshareteam/ugv_ws/tree/ros2-humble-develop/src/ugv_else).

-This module defines the two-wheel differential kinematics.
+This module defines how the movement of the robot is updated via odometry messages.
 It actually consists of two nodes:

 - base_node
 - base_node_ekf